alexa/alexa-for-business/a4b-announcements-api/README.md

 ### Prerequisites

-This code should be run with using AWS credentials with AlexaForBusinessFullAccess.
+This code should be run using AWS credentials with AlexaForBusinessFullAccess permissions.